schematra/schematra/docs/docs.md

 # Schematra Documentation

-A modern web framework for Scheme that combines simplicity with power.
+A modern web framework for Scheme that lets you write web apps the way you think.

 ## Table of Contents